jdsham/hf-ai-agents-course/docs/src/DESIGN.md

      - Check if state["file"] exists
      - If file exists, set file_info to "\n\nInclude using following file in any of the research steps:" + "\n".join(state["file"])
      - Create initial planning message using compose_agent_message with sender="orchestrator", receiver="planner", type="instruction", and content formatted as "Develop a logical plan to answer the following question:\n{state['question']}{file_info}"
-4. Check if current_step equals "critic_planner"
-5. If current_step is "critic_planner":
+4. If current_step is "critic_planner":
-   - Build task context string formatted as "Use the following context to answer the User Question:\n\n## Context\n### Planner Task\nThe planner was asked to develop a logical plan to answer the following input question: {state['question']}\n\n"
-   - Initialize file_info as empty string
    - Check if state["file"] exists
-   - If file exists, append file_info formatted as "\n\nThe following file must be used in reference to answer the question:\n {state["file"]}"
-   - Build research_steps string formatted as "### Planner's Plan\nThe planner determined the following research steps were needed to answer the question: {state['research_steps']}"
-   - Build expert_steps string formatted as "\nThe planner determined the following expert steps were needed to answer the question: {state['expert_steps']}\n\n"
-   - Build user_question string formatted as "## User Question:\nDoes the planner's plan have the correct and logical research and expert steps needed to answer the input question?
-If yes, approve.
-If no, reject."
+   - If file exists, use orchestrator_msg_to_critic_planner_with_file template with question, file, research_steps, and expert_steps parameters
+   - If file does not exist, use orchestrator_msg_to_critic_planner template with question, research_steps, and expert_steps parameters
-   - Create critic message using compose_agent_message with sender="orchestrator", receiver="critic_planner", type="instruction", and content combining task + research_steps + expert_steps + user_question
+   - Create critic message using compose_agent_message with sender="orchestrator", receiver="critic_planner", type="instruction", and content from template
-6. Check if current_step equals "researcher"
-7. If current_step is "researcher":
+5. If current_step is "researcher":
    - Check if critic_researcher_decision equals "reject"
    - If critic_researcher_decision is "reject":
      - Create retry message using compose_agent_message with sender="orchestrator", receiver="researcher", type="instruction", content formatted as "Use the following feedback to improve the research:\n{state["critic_researcher_feedback"]}", and step_id=state["current_research_index"]
    - If critic_researcher_decision is not "reject":
      - Increment state["current_research_index"] by 1
      - Create research instruction message using compose_agent_message with sender="orchestrator", receiver="researcher", type="instruction", content formatted as "Research the following topic or question: {state['research_steps'][state['current_research_index']]}", and step_id=state["current_research_index"]
-8. Check if current_step equals "critic_researcher"
-9. If current_step is "critic_researcher":
+6. If current_step is "critic_researcher":
-   - Build topic context string formatted as "Use the following context to answer the User Question:\n\n## Context\n### Research Topic\nThe researcher was asked to research the following topic: {state['research_steps'][state['current_research_index']]}\n\n"
-   - Build results string formatted as "### Research Results\nThe researcher's results are: {state['research_results'][state['current_research_index']]}\n\n"
-   - Build user_question string formatted as "## User Question:\nDoes the researcher's results contain sufficient information on the topic?
-If yes, approve.
-If no, reject."
+   - Use orchestrator_msg_to_critic_researcher template with research_topic and research_results parameters
-   - Create critic message using compose_agent_message with sender="orchestrator", receiver="critic_researcher", type="instruction", and content combining topic + results + user_question
+   - Create critic message using compose_agent_message with sender="orchestrator", receiver="critic_researcher", type="instruction", and content from template
-10. Check if current_step equals "expert"
-11. If current_step is "expert":
+7. If current_step is "expert":
    - Check if critic_expert_decision equals "reject"
    - If critic_expert_decision is "reject":
      - Create retry message using compose_agent_message with sender="orchestrator", receiver="expert", type="instruction", and content formatted as "Use the following feedback to improve your answer:\n{state["critic_expert_feedback"]}"
    - If critic_expert_decision is not "reject":
-      - Build context string formatted as "Use the following context and recommended instructions to answer the question:\n ## Context:\n{state['research_results']}\n\n"
-      - Build expert_steps string formatted as "## Recommended Instructions:\nIt was recommended to perform the following steps to answer the question:\n{state['expert_steps']}\n\n"
-      - Build user_question string formatted as "## The Question:\nAnswer the question: {state['question']}"
+     - Use orchestrator_msg_to_expert template with research_results, expert_steps, and question parameters
-      - Create expert instruction message using compose_agent_message with sender="orchestrator", receiver="expert", type="instruction", and content combining context + expert_steps + user_question
+     - Create expert instruction message using compose_agent_message with sender="orchestrator", receiver="expert", type="instruction", and content from template
-12. Check if current_step equals "critic_expert"
-13. If current_step is "critic_expert":
+8. If current_step is "critic_expert":
-    - Build question context string formatted as "Use the following context answer the User Question:\n ## Context:\n\n### Expert Question:\n The expert was asked to answer the following question: {state['question']}\n\n"
-    - Build context string formatted as "### Researched Information:\nThe expert had the following researched information to use to answer the question:\n{state["research_results"]}\n\n"
-    - Build expert_answer string formatted as "## Expert Answer:\nThe expert gave the following response and reasoning:\nExpert answer: {state['expert_answer']}\nExpert reasoning: {state['expert_reasoning']}\n\n"
-    - Build user_question string formatted as "## User Question:\nDoes the expert's answer actually answer the question to a satisfactory level?
-If yes, approve.
-If no, reject."
+   - Use orchestrator_msg_to_critic_expert template with question, research_results, expert_answer, and expert_reasoning parameters
-    - Create critic message using compose_agent_message with sender="orchestrator", receiver="critic_expert", type="instruction", and content combining question + context + expert_answer + user_question
+   - Create critic message using compose_agent_message with sender="orchestrator", receiver="critic_expert", type="instruction", and content from template
-14. Check if current_step equals "finalizer"
-15. If current_step is "finalizer":
+9. If current_step is "finalizer":
+   - Check if state["retry_failed"] is True
+   - If retry_failed is True:
+     - Use orchestrator_msg_to_finalizer_retry_failed template
+   - If retry_failed is False:
+     - Use orchestrator_msg_to_finalizer template with question, research_steps, expert_steps, expert_answer, and expert_reasoning parameters
-    - Create finalizer instruction message using compose_agent_message with sender="orchestrator", receiver="finalizer", type="instruction", and content formatted as "Generate the final answer and reasoning trace (logical steps) to answer the question."
+   - Create finalizer instruction message using compose_agent_message with sender="orchestrator", receiver="finalizer", type="instruction", and content from template
-16. If current_step is invalid (not matching any condition):
+10. If current_step is invalid (not matching any condition):
     - Raise ValueError with message formatted as "Invalid current step: {state['current_step']}"
-17. Send the composed message using send_message function with state and message parameters
+11. Send the composed message using send_message function with state and message parameters
-18. Return the updated state
+12. Return the updated state

 **Pseudocode**:
 ```